Frequently Asked Questions

 Q: Where can I download the logos?

-A: Logos are available in JPEG and Adobe Illustrator vector EPS formats readable by Mac or Windows platforms from the official logo download page.
-Do not scan logos from other reproductions or download them from other Web sites.
+A: Logos are available by request only.
+Do not scan logos from other reproductions or download them from other web sites.
 Reproduction quality will suffer if you do.
 Also, remember that it is not acceptable to "build" the logo on your computer.
-If you need assistance in downloading a usable file, contact Creative Services [e-mail].
+To request a logo for official use, contact Creative Services at firstname.lastname@example.org.

-Q: I'm having trouble downloading a logo from the Web.
+Q: I'm having trouble downloading a templae from the site.
 Why won't it work?

 Q: I'm in a hurry.
 Why can't I just recreate the logo?
-Why do I have to get the proper file from the official Web site?
+Why do I have to get the proper file from the Creative Services team?

 Q: What has happened to the seal of the University?